 11.00 – 12.15 Panel 2: Procedures and Equality – Preserving non-discrimination: a view from the Institutions

 This panel will look to the fundamental obligations not to discriminate against refugees and migrants through the preservation of equal treatment.
 It will consider the application of human rights and non-discrimination of refugees and migrants in specific contexts including: employment, asylum applications, non-refoulement obligations and detention.
 In so doing, it will examine the obligations within the GCM and how they correlate to existing the human rights of migrants and refugees.

-Chair: Jurgen Bast, Professor at Justus Liebig Universität Giessen, Germany.
+Chair: Jurgen Bast, Professor of Public Law and European Law at Justus Liebig Universität Giessen, Germany.

-- Carolina Hernandez (OHCHR) is a Human Rights Officer on Migration and Human Rights for the United Nations Office of the High Commissioner for Human Rights.
+1: Carolina Hernandez, OHCHR, is a Human Rights Officer on Migration and Human Rights for the United Nations Office of the High Commissioner for Human Rights.
 In this capacity she has been engaged in the framing of the Marrakesh Compact and follows its implementation.

-- Adriano Silvestri (Fundamental Rights Agency) his area of expertise includes international human rights and refugee law as well as EU instruments relating to asylum borders and immigration.
+2: Adriano Silvestri, Fundamental Rights Agency.
+His area of expertise includes international human rights and refugee law as well as EU instruments relating to asylum borders and immigration.
 From the perspective of the EU’s Fundamental Rights Agency, he is well placed to examine the issue of equality as regards refugees and migrants.